sdutta9/CRDB/docs/3_scaling_and_failing.md

 As part of this exercise, you will scale up and scale down your CockroachDB cluster with an active load and observe the way it behaves.

-1. Update your CockroachDB cluster from 3 nodes to 4 nodes and watch for 5 minutes.
+1. Update your CockroachDB cluster from 3 nodes to 4 nodes and observe for 5 minutes.

     ```bash
     kubectl scale statefulset cockroachdb --replicas=4